Wednesday 10 April 2024

 Like most disability gadgets it wasn’t cheap (I did get VAT relief on it so that helped a little and postage was included) but I can say that it’s one of the best gadgets I’ve ever bought.

-It comes in either black, green or pink and extensions can be bought to lengthen the mount.
+It comes in either black, green or pink and you can buy an extension kit to lengthen the gooseneck.
 It can be moved around quite easily in endless positions and with this product it comes with a part that can mean it can be clamped to a table as well as to a bar.
 Other options can be purchased from MERU such as iPad cases, additional Velcro patches and press buttons - depending on a person’s need.
 Personally I just bought online a clear iPad case to put my iPad into to attach it to the Flexzi 3.

 As you can see from the photo I just clamp it to the grab rail on the side of my bed.
 It’s designed well as sometimes I struggle with my hand function but I feel in the design process they considered the hand grip for tightening the clamp to be accessible to those with limited hand function.